ava-labs/teleporter/README.md

 ## E2E tests

+In addition to the docker setup, end-to-end integration tests written using Ginkgo are provided in the `tests/` directory.
 E2E tests are run as part of CI, but can also be run locally.
+Any new features or cross-chain example applications checked into the repository should be accompanied by an end-to-end tests.
+See the [Contribution Guide](./CONTRIBUTING.md) for additional details.

 To run the E2E tests locally, you'll need to install Gingko following the instructions [here](https://onsi.github.io/ginkgo/#installing-ginkgo).

 Then run the following command from the root of the repository:
 ```bash